In age of market scrutiny, who wants in on the gold

 LIKELY CONTENDERS

-Increased regulatory scrutiny looks like the stumbling block in finding a buyer for Deutsche's seat.
+Increased regulatory scrutiny looks like the stumbling block in finding a new buyer for Deutsche's seat.

 "There could be quite a few contenders but it also depends on what effect all the regulatory focus has," one gold market source said.
 "If regulators are going to say 'well the fix doesn't work as it is, and we have to find another way of doing it', nobody is going to want to buy that seat."